anilabraham-IT/IntuneEDU/IntuneEDU/renew-ios-certificate-token.md

 1. Go to **Tenant settings** > **MDM push certificate**.
 2. Select **Renew certificate**.
-3. Follow the onscreen instructions to renew and download your MDM push certificate in the Apple Push Certificates Portal.
-Remember to sign in with the Apple ID you used to create your original certificate.
-After you renew and download the certificate, return to Intune for Education to complete the remaining fields on this screen.
+3. Follow the onscreen instructions.
+Remember to sign in to the Appl Push Certificates Portal with the Apple ID you used to create your original certificate.
+After you renew and download the certificate, return to Intune for Education to complete the remaining steps on this screen.
 4. Select **Save**.

 ## Renew enrollment program token